Boondi Raita

 - Add the boondi in the yogurt mixture.

-- Add in the salt, Roasted cumin powder, red chili powder, and chaat masala.1/4 teaspoon Roasted Cumin powder, 1/4 teaspoon Chaat Masala, Red Chilli powder, Salt
+- Add in the salt, Roasted cumin powder, red chili powder, sugar, and chopped coriander.¼ teaspoon Roasted Cumin powder, ¼ teaspoon Red Chilli powder, Salt, ¼ teaspoon Sugar, 1 tablespoon Chopped Coriander

 - Mix everything and let it sit for 5 minutes.